 - 18% said their homeowners association will not allow a window air conditioning unit.

-- 74% of surveyed homeowners use ductless split heat pumps for both cooling and heating.
+- 74% of surveyed homeowners who use ductless split heat pumps employ them for both cooling and heating.

 Plus, ductless split installation can save you up to 50% on your home heating and cooling costs compared to oil, propane or electric baseboard heat.